Julienlin/sharp-performance-testing/README.md

 The test will:
 1. Create a test image if it doesn't exist
-2. Run 500 iterations for each method (buffer and stream)
+2. Run 500 iterations for each method (buffer, stream, and path)
 3. Display progress every 100 iterations
 4. Show final results with detailed statistics